solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/README.md

 ## Proposal Specific Contract

 Protocols using FPS must create their own Proposal Specific Contracts, conforming to FPS standards.
-These contracts override functions relevant to the particular proposal, such as `deploy()` and `_afterDeployMock()` for proposals involving new contract deployments.
+These contracts override functions relevant to the particular proposal, such as `deploy()` and `afterDeployMock()` for proposals involving new contract deployments.
 For more details, refer to [internal functions](internal-functions.md).

-## Test Suite

-An integral part of FPS, the Test Suite includes a `testProposals()` method.
-This contract interacts with the `Addresses` object, holding key addresses for the proposal process.

 ## Post Proposal Check

-Protocols must implement a `Post Proposal Check` contract.
-This contract is tasked with deploying Proposal instances and invoking `TestSuite.testProposals()` for simulation purposes.
+Protocols should implement a [Post Proposal Check](https://github.com/solidity-labs-io/fps-example-repo/blob/feat/test-cleanup/test/bravo/BravoPostProposalCheck.sol) contract.
+This contract is tasked with deploying Proposal instances and invoking `proposal.run()` for simulation purposes.
 Integration tests should inherit from `Post Proposal Check`.

-## Script Suite

-Serves as a multipurpose tool.
-Primarily used for proposal simulation, it can also execute proposals on-chain when used with the `--broadcast` flag.
-The Script Suite works alongside the `Addresses` object to manage proposal address references.

 {% content-ref url="external-functions.md" %}
 [external-functions.md](external-functions.md)